hphelion/documentation/commercial/GA1/commercial.update-101-prereqs.md

 		ssh heat-admin@<undercloudIP>
 		sudo -i

-2. Prior to starting update you need to verify you are running Ububtu that is greater than 3.13.0-36 on your seed host machine.
+2. Prior to starting update you need to verify you are running Ubuntu that is greater than 3.13.0-36 on your seed host machine.

 	Verifying and obtaining the correct kernel may vary depending on distribution.
 From a command prompt seed cloud host run the following command to verify the operating system and current version: